 Helen is a director and dramaturg based in the UK.

-She directs new writing and re-imagined classics, in productions that are boldly theatrical, formally innovative and politically engaged.
+She directs new writing and re-imagined classics, in productions that place the audience at the centre of boldly theatrical, formally innovative and socially engaged work.

 Helen has presented work across the UK for venues including The Bunker Theatre, The Yard, MAC Birmingham, New Art Exchange, The Tobacco Factory, Bristol Old Vic and BBC Sounds.